believer/iteam-skill-assessment/README.md

 This is a test of Iteam's skill assessment for frontend.
-A website that takes fetches search and movie information from TMDb.
+A website that handles searching and fetching movie information from TMDb.
 The assignment should take about four hours, I created this app in three hours.

 [https://movee.willcodefor.beer/](https://movee.willcodefor.beer/)